-UPDATE: Closed by New York department of transportation until 2018
+UPDATE: Currently closed by New York department of transportation

-The Atlantic Avenue Tunnel was rediscovered by a curious twenty year old named Bob Diamond in 1980.
-Diamond found the tunnel by reviewing microfiche at the local library and locating an old blueprint in the borough presidentàs office.
-Brooklyn's answer to Indiana Jones, Diamond went down through the manhole, dug through a layer of dirt and broke down the brick and mortar between him and the tunnel.
+The Atlantic Avenue Tunnel was rediscovered by a curious young man named Bob Diamond in 1980.
+Diamond found the tunnel by reviewing microfiche at the local library and locating an old blueprint in the borough president's office.
+Brooklyn's answer to Indiana Jones, Diamond went down through the manhole, dug through a layer of dirt, and broke down the brick and mortar between him and the tunnel.

-Today you can still tour the tunnel and Bob Diamond, re-discoverer of the tunnel in 1980, is still giving the tours.
-You access the tunnel by filing down one by one through a manhole cover in the middle of busy Atlantic Avenue.
+For a time, you could tour the tunnel with Bob Diamond.
+You accessed the tunnel by filing down, one-by-one, through a manhole cover in the middle of busy Atlantic Avenue.
 Diamond is a wellspring of fantastic stories about the origin of the tunnel and how he came to find it.
-The tunnel is a marvel, and walking through the 165 year old underground passage is an experience like little else in New York.
+The tunnel is a marvel, and walking through the 165 year old underground passage was an experience like little else in New York.